Macquarie Point Stadium: Enabling parliamentary order

 In October 2025 the state government released the draft order to enable the site to undergo construction for the stadium precinct.
 The order outlines the conditions the project must adhere to if it is approved by parliament.
 The order largely follows draft permit conditions submitted by the Macquarie Point Development Corporation to the state Planning Commission in July 2025 and incorporates other matters such as heritage, environmental and council conditions.
 The order permits an operational management plan to be put in place at least 18 months before the stadium starts operating.
-Unlike the abandoned enabling legislation which the government had planned to submit to parliament prior to the snap election called mid-year, the relevant minister does not have the power to amend the stadium permit or make changes to the site and instead states that the director of the Environment Protection Authority can sign off on certain changes.
+Unlike the abandoned enabling legislation which the government had planned to submit to parliament prior to the snap election called mid-year, the relevant minister does not have the power to amend the stadium permit or make changes to the site and instead states that the director of the Environment Protection Authority and Secretary of State Growth can sign off on certain changes.

 The order was tabled in the House of Assembly on 4 November 2025.
 As the stadium had the support of the Liberal minority government and Labor opposition, the order comfortably passed the lower house by 25 votes to 9.
-The order is expected to be debated in the Legislative Council on 3 December 2025, where its fate is uncertain.
+The order was debated in the Legislative Council on 3 and 4 December 2025, and was approved by 9 votes to 5.